augustinh22/maptime-salzburg/2019-05-08_Maptime-Mapathon-iDEAS:lab.md

 - [ ] bring USB-stick for simple file transfer
 - [ ] garbage bag
 - [ ] provide extra mice (a.k.a mouses)
+- [ ] print checklist and pin it in the location room: the helpers can see what needs to be done and can note down if tasks have been done

 ## iDEAS:lab - Special